lijiansong/Postgraduate-Course/README.md

 [Hadoop official tutorial...](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html#Download)
 [Hadoop install links...](http://www.powerxing.com/install-hadoop/)

-ToDo: spare some effort to learn docker and some other container technology...
+ToDo: spare some effort to learn docker and some other container technology, and try to move infrastructure to a containerized architecture...

 ## Information Retrieval
 - 倒排索引